Jonathan Haidt Insights

 Jonathan’s body of work seems to grow exponentially, even as he testifies to Congress, appears on TV, lectures around the world, and sits down at his computer to write two books simultaneously.
 (Who does that?
 While being a full time NYU professor — and dad of two?)

-For more of his work outside Let Grow, visit his Substack, his website, and/or his Twitter feed, which has about 350,000 followers.
+For more of his work outside Let Grow, visit his Substack, his website, and/or his Twitter feed, which has over 400,000 followers.
 But don’t spend too much time there!
 It’s social media!